nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

   d: "tomorrow 3pm"
   p: "" # Empty String
 ```

+This is then passed on to the dispatcher.

 #### Dispatcher

 The `TodoDispatcher` subcomponent implements the `Dispatcher` interface, which defines a single
-`dispatch` command.
+`dispatch` function.
 The dispatch function simply maps the provided `ParseResult` object to the
-correct command, instantiates a new instance of it then returns it to the caller.
+correct command class, instantiates a new instance of it then returns it to the caller.

 #### Command